12 Best Florida Weekend Getaways for Solo Travelers, Friends and Families

 With soft white sand and sparkling blue water, Naples beaches are some of the best beaches in Florida.
 Come to this southwest Florida destination for the beaches but stay for the tasty restaurants, beautiful nature and world-class shopping.
 Here, visitors will have no trouble finding beautiful beachfront resorts, perfect for a romantic getaway.

 Stroll down Naples Pier and drink a glass of wine while watching the sunset.
-Learn about native plants while visiting the Naples Botanical Gardens or enjoy a sunset cruise along the Gulf of Mexico.
+Learn about native plants while visiting the Naples Botanical Garden or enjoy a sunset cruise along the Gulf of Mexico.
 Naples is also a great place for foodies, with hundreds of delicious restaurants across the city.

 Naples is a great base from which to explore the nearby Everglades National Park.
 One of the best ways to tour the Everglades is via an airboat tour, where you’ll glide through the area’s various terrains while seeing lots of local wildlife, including wild alligators.